 Green Sea Turtle Habitat - Laniakea Beach at the North Shore

 The huge white sandy beach on Oahu's North Shore, which is lined with palm trees and rocks depending on the section, invites visitors to swim, surf, snorkel or just lie lazily in the sun, depending on the season.
-The main reason that makes Laniakea Beach a popular beach among travelers are the countless green sea turtles that cavort here year after year.
+The main reason that makes Laniakea Beach a popular beach among travellers are the countless green sea turtles that cavort here year after year.
 These fascinating creatures can weigh up to 300 kilograms and live up to 100 years.
-The protected turtles lie in the soft, warm sand, enjoy the sun's rays and every year countless visitors come to the beach to observe the animals in their natural environment.
-No wonder, the Honus offer a beautiful sight as they lie relaxed in the white sand.
+The protected turtles lie in the soft, warm sand and enjoy the sunshine.
+Every year, countless visitors come to the beach to observe the animals in their natural environment.
+It is not surprising, the Honus offer a beautiful sight on the white sand.
 If you visit the beach, you will also come across volunteers who are working on projects to help the turtles.
-The volunteers pay attention to the habitat of the animals and the behavior of the visitors towards the turtles.
-It is important to Hawaii that visitors respect the animals and that the following rules regarding the turtles are followed.
+The volunteers pay attention to the habitat of the animals and the behaviour of the visitors towards the turtles.
+It is important to Hawaiians that visitors respect the animals and that the following rules regarding the turtles are considered.

-- Keep at least three feet away from the turtles.
+- Keep at least a distance of three meters away from the turtles.

 - The turtles must not be fed.